All Episodes

 As I listened to Lieberman today, I couldn't help but compare him to these Republicans who are now wandering off the reservation for whatever their reasons.

-Uh by the way, Petraeus was being praised by everybody here, including Senator Kennedy.
+By the way, Petraeus was being praised by everybody here, including Senator Kennedy.

-Uh but if you you have to listen to what he what he said, he's saying that he believes we can win, but he needs the additional troops with a new strategy to win.
+He's saying that he believes we can win, but he needs the additional troops with a new strategy to win.

 And he's saying a congressional resolution of disapproval would send a harmful message to the troops and a hopeful message to our enemies.

-You know, McCain asked if uh asked him if if we s if we send uh Petraeus over there, we send you over there, sir, but don't send you any additional troops.
+We send you over there, sir, but don't send you any additional troops.

 Can you get your job done?

-He said, No, sir, I can't.
+He said, no, sir, I can't.

 I need the additional troops.

-We're probably gonna get this resolution.
+We're probably going to get this resolution.

 So to the left, I mean, we simply say here, give Petraeus and give victory a chance.